 - Mobile GE fluoroscopy unit (C-arm) for real time/dynamic X-ray typically used in our operating rooms

-When required, we have access to an off-site MRI scan with a short notice time for some specific conditions (brain, complex spinal).
+- On site MRI scan for some specific conditions (brain, complex spinal).

 Please find below non-exhaustive list of the Imaging procedures routinely performed at VES Hospital: